XanderOosthuysen/ATAQ_AERMOD/README.md

 ### 1. Python Environment
 Ensure you have Python 3.10+ installed.

-    # Create a virtual environment
+    # Create and activate a virtual environment
     python3 -m venv aermod_env
     source aermod_env/bin/activate
+    # On Windows use:     aermod_env\Scripts\activate

     # Install dependencies
     pip install -r requirements.txt
+(Required packages include: pandas, numpy, pyproj, shapely, rasterio, matplotlib, scipy, pyyaml)

 ### 2. AERMOD Executables
-You must have the compiled Fortran binaries for AERMET and AERMOD.
+You must have the compiled Fortran binaries for AERMET and AERMOD. **This is preferably set-up as per Section 4 using the GUI workflow** , or manually as below:

-This can be set up by running the setup_env.py script.

 The script automatically downloads the source code for AERMET and AERMOD, and compiles it (Windows or Linux auto-detect).

     python3 setup_env.py

-or

-    python3 run_pipeline setup_aermod
 Alternativly:
 1. Create a folder named bin/ in the project root.
 2. Place your executables there:
     - bin/aermet (or aermet.exe on Windows)
     - bin/aermod (or aermod.exe on Windows)

+### 3. Launch the Controller
+The easiest way to use ATAQ AERMOD  and to set up the binaries is via the graphical interface.
+However all scripts and the run_pipeline function can be used as well.

+    python3 run_pipeline.py --gui

+### 4. Workflow
+1. Setup Env: Click the "Setup Env" button in the GUI to automatically download and compile the required AERMET and AERMOD Fortran binaries for your OS.

+2. Project Setup: Define your project name, years to run, and the precise Lat/Lon of your site.

+3. Meteorology: Choose between the automated ERA5 pipeline (requires CDS API keys) or provide your own .SFC and .PFL files.

+4. Inventory: Click "Init Templates" to generate your point_sources.csv, area_sources.csv, etc. Populate these using WKT geometries.
+(See the generated InventoryInstructions.txt for details).

+5. Run AERMOD: Execute the model.
+Final Plot files (.PLT) and georeferenced Rasters (.tif) will be exported to the data/model_output/{Project} folder.

-### 3. CDS API Key (for Met Data)
+### 5. CDS API Key (for Met Data)
 To download ERA5 data, you need an API key from the Copernicus Climate Data Store.

 Register at CDS: https://cds.climate.copernicus.eu/